-Macedonia mining: Sasa lead-zinc mine owner Orion Mine Finance eyes cash-cost position10.
-December 2015. / Mining
+Macedonia mining: Sasa lead-zinc mine owner Orion Mine Finance eyes cash-cost position, Mining

 US Orion Mine Finance & Swiss Fusion Capital which purchased from Solvay the Sasa Macedonia lead-zinc mine started the commodities hedge fund during most challenging time for financial markets.